MOBI BOOT CAMP CORP. logoLearning Buddy

 GROUP BY c.Name;

 One of the most powerful features of CTEs is the ability to reference themselves.
-This is called a Recursive CTE and is useful for querying hierarchical data like organizational charts or family trees.
+This is called a Recursive CTE and is useful for querying hierarchical data like organizational charts or generating sequences.

 Example: Generating a Number Sequence (1 to 10)